LeandroPata/LinuxTools/README.md

 Should be placed in /etc/systemd/system/

 ```
-/usr/bin/systemCleaning should be changed to whatever is your systemCleaning script path
+/usr/bin/autoSystemCleaning should be changed to whatever is your autoSystemCleaning script path
 ```

 To activate the timer: